Purvajghude/Dawn-Arrives/README.md

 17-08-25 <br>

 Learned to use Tablet as a 2nd monitor after configuring Spacedesk setup.
-Vertical monitors are such a clutch for coding.
+Vertical monitors are such a clutch for coding.<br>

+18-08-25<br>

+Learnt about the Token system used in AI, and how it works theoretically and mathematically.